tk-notes/lucas-meier-blog/content/notes/2021/08/on_doerners_modifications_to_random_ot.md

 $$

 This check will pass even if $X_j$ is polychrome.
-This can't happen with the original check (except with negligeable probability), because when you have $(X_j * \Delta) \cdot \chi_j$, the operations don't commute, unless you have $X_j$ monochrome, in which case you can rewrite the expression as $x_j \cdot \Delta \cdot \chi_j$.
+This can't happen with the original check (except with negligible probability), because when you have $(X_j * \Delta) \cdot \chi_j$, the operations don't commute, unless you have $X_j$ monochrome, in which case you can rewrite the expression as $x_j \cdot \Delta \cdot \chi_j$.